skulltrail/imdbarr/README.md

 - Check that your watchlist is public
 - Verify your user ID is correct (starts with `ur`)
-- Try `/watchlist/:userId/tv` to see parsed TV items
+- Try `/watchlist/:userId` to see all parsed items

 ### Missing shows

 Some very new or obscure shows may not have TVDB IDs.
-Check `/watchlist/:userId/tv` to see what was found.
+Check `/watchlist/:userId/tv` to see what TV shows were found, or `/watchlist/:userId` to see all items.

 ## License